go-gorp/gorp/README.md

 * BIG: Sort out NULL value mapping (see Issues below)
 * Add tests for all exp/sql types: int64, int32, float64, []byte
-* AddTable should return existing table if same interface is passed in
 * Optional optimistic locking using a version column

 ## Installation ##